the phydms

 Default: “optimize”

-The tree topology is fixed to that in tree.
-But there are several options for how the branch lengths are handled:
+The tree topology is fixed to that in

--optimize: optimize all branch lengths as free parameters.
+, but scale them all by a single parameter \(\mu\) that is optimized.
+This approach will be faster.-optimize: optimize all branch lengths as free parameters.
 This approach will be more accurate, but slower.

 Omega for ExpCM from gamma distribution rather than single value.
 To achieve same for YNGKP, use ‘model’ of YNGKP_M5.